kubernetes-sigs/node-feature-discovery/docs/get-started/examples-and-demos.md

 ---
-title: "Examples and Demos"
+title: "Examples and demos"
 layout: default
 sort: 5
 ---

-# Examples And Demos
+# Examples and demos
 {: .no_toc }

-## Table of Contents
+## Table of contents
 {: .no_toc .text-delta }

 1. TOC